bechrist/yaml_prop/README.md

 ---

-Copyright (c) 2024-, The University of Texas at Austin
+Copyright (C) 2024-, The University of Texas at Austin

 All Rights reserved.
 See file COPYRIGHT for details.